emwta/pxt-iBit/README.md

 ### Example

-* ReadADC analog show number. if need to use other channel just change ADC channel.
+* Read the analog input 0 and display the conversion data on micro:bit.
+User can change the analog channel any time.

 ```blocks
 basic.showNumber(iBIT.ReadADC(readADC.ADC0))
 ```

-* Motors Forward count speed 0-100 then Backward speed count 0-100.
+* Drive the motors with Forward and Backward by counting speed `0 - 100`

 ```blocks
 let speed = 0